 Cloud Vulnerability DB

-A Denial of Service (DoS) vulnerability was identified in Apache Commons FileUpload due to insufficient resource allocation limits for multipart headers.
-The vulnerability affects Apache Commons FileUpload versions from 1.0 before 1.6 and from 2.0.0-M1 before 2.0.0-M4 (NVD, CVE Mitre).
+A Denial of Service (DoS) vulnerability (CVE-2025-48976) was identified in Apache Commons FileUpload, discovered on May 29, 2025, and publicly disclosed on June 16, 2025.
+The vulnerability affects Apache Commons FileUpload versions from 1.0 before 1.6 and from 2.0.0-M1 before 2.0.0-M4.
+The issue was discovered by the TERASOLUNA Framework Security Team of NTT DATA Group Corporation (Wiz, NVD).

-When exploited, this vulnerability can result in a Denial of Service condition, potentially affecting the availability of systems using the vulnerable versions of Apache Commons FileUpload (NVD).
+When exploited, this vulnerability can result in a Denial of Service condition, potentially affecting the availability of systems using the vulnerable versions of Apache Commons FileUpload.
+The high CVSS score indicates significant potential impact on system availability (Wiz).

-Users are strongly recommended to upgrade to Apache Commons FileUpload version 1.6 or 2.0.0-M4, which contain fixes for this vulnerability (NVD).
+Users are strongly recommended to upgrade to Apache Commons FileUpload version 1.6 or 2.0.0-M4, which contain fixes for this vulnerability.
+These versions have been specifically released to address the resource allocation issue (NVD, Wiz).

 Source: This report was generated using AI